quiltdata/quilt/docs/faq.md

  `sudo pip install quilt # ¯\_(ツ)_/¯`

 ## `TypeError: data type "mixed-integer" not understood` when reading a DataFrame from a package
-This error can occur for package nodes built using the Pandas "skiprows" parameter to skip a source file's header row (usually row 0).
+This error occurs when trying to round-trip Pandas DataFrames that have a column name that is a number to Parquet using Arrow 0.9.
+This can occur during `quilt build` for package nodes built using the Pandas "skiprows" parameter in read_csv or read_excel to skip a source file's header row (usually row 0).
 For example, this build.yml file, skips the header row in source.xlsx:
 ```yaml
     foo:
         file: source.xlsx